The word, even on its own, packs a hefty punch.

 While public meltdowns and even national mourning are expected bi-products of any poor results by the All Blacks, the fall-out from New Zealand's current run of four defeats in five test matches sees the melodrama reach new levels.

-A recent home series loss to Ireland, with the All Blacks sliding to an unheard of #4 world ranking, further sets the cat among the pigeons.
+A recent home series loss to Ireland, with the All Blacks sliding to an unheard of #4 world ranking, further sets a cat among the pigeons.
 The media and fans point to a host of problems, outline an array of issues.
 In particular, head coach Ian Foster and captain Sam Cane endure a firestorm of criticism and discontent.
 Two assistant coaches pay the price, are sacked.
 Selection issues, perceived arrogance, high error counts, defensive miscues, lack of a clear game plan, poor passing, ineffective kicking, are targeted equally.

 Other commentators elaborate on a general malaise hovering about the national sport.
 Too much of the game is dull to watch, stop-start action dogged by confusing laws, erratic refereeing, interruptions by the television match official, lack of ball in play.
 By way of contrast, soccer, basketball and rugby league grow in popularity, each ticking boxes in terms of enterprise and entertainment.